 We know compensation cannot change what happened, but it may help you and your family deal with some of the effects of your loss, particularly the lost financial support and final medical bills.

-It costs nothing to meet with one of our licensed attorneys to discuss whether your case has merit and explain the wrongful death legal process.
-Our attorneys are not paid unless you are paid first.
+It costs nothing to meet with one of the licensed attorneys at our law firm to discuss whether your case has merit and explain the wrongful death legal process.
+Our attorneys are not paid unless we recover compensation on your behalf.